frostming/onepm/README.md

 # onepm

-Picks the right package manager for you
+Picks the right package manager for you.

 Don't make me think about which package manager to use when I clone a project from other people.
 OnePM will pick the right package manager by searching for the lock files and/or the project settings in `pyproject.toml`.